Bolliar/gentoo/README.md

 # gentoo
-my gentoo configs, nothing interesting look at, really
+my gentoo configs, nothing interesting to look at, really.